Company plans to use the ICO proceeds to develop the Telegram Open Network blockchain

 Telegram admitted it had connection failures in Europe and the former Soviet Union Thursday, blaming the interruptions on its data centre provider.

-In Russia, Telegram is under threat of being blocked after it refused to provide encryption keys to the Federal Security Service to comply with legislation on fighting terrorism.For all the latest tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+In Russia, Telegram is under threat of being blocked after it refused to provide encryption keys to the Federal Security Service to comply with legislation on fighting terrorism.tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.